Pvphantom/bitcamp2026-crystal-forge/README.md

 ## Minecraft Direction

 The backend is the long-term product core.
-The browser UI and any future Minecraft visualization should both consume the same backend state/export schema rather than each embedding simulation logic.
+The browser UI and any future Minecraft visualization is secondary to getting some display.